 Hot chocolate comes in small ($5), medium($6) and large($7).
 It was a letdown; the consistency was thin and lacked flavour.
 Unlike some other cafes, the hot chocolate was served piping hot, so do be careful not to burn your tongue.
-Hubby, who is quite fussy about coffee, had no complaints about his coffee (can’t remember the exact price but it was cheaper than the hot chocolate).

 There are several pre-packed sandwiches displayed at the fridge; I chose Tuna potato+egg and tuna potato+ham sandwich ($4.30).
 I thought that my sandwich would be opened and served nicely on a plate.
 Perhaps my expectations were too high.
 It was a nice and refreshing sandwich; the bread was soft and fluffy, like clouds.
 It reminded me of Tramezzini which I ate in Venice, although the bread was not on par.
-During our honeymoon in Venice, our tour guide told us that we must look for and try Tramezzini, because the bread is simply amazing.
+During our vacation in Venice, our tour guide told us that we must look for and try Tramezzini, because the bread is simply amazing.

 French toast was delightful, but a tad pricy at $3 for a serving like this.
 Yakitsuki dog ($3.50) was savoury and delicious; juicy sausage with a distinct black pepper and mustard flavour.
 A lot of effort is required to chew on the bread, which had a tough texture.
 Old folks should avoid the Yakitsuki dog.